skip to main content

 • Not biodegradable or compostable

-With over 222,000 reviews on Amazon (almost 90% five-star) and nearly 20,000 five-star Target customer reviews, these bestselling wipes from Pampers caught my eye as soon as I began researching baby wipes.
+With over 233,000 reviews on Amazon (almost 90% five-star) and nearly 21,000 five-star Target customer reviews, these bestselling wipes from Pampers caught my eye as soon as I began researching baby wipes.
 They performed well during testing (15 out of 20 points) and I agree with the overwhelmingly positive reviews from so many users; they’re thick, moist and absorbent.

 Just about the same size as Huggies Natural, these wipes are able to cover a lot of real estate.
 I used an average of four at each diaper poopy diaper change, fewer than most other brands on our list.
 There’s no fragrance, and the wipes are really soft and gentle on the skin, just as advertised.
-(They were some of the best baby wipes for sensitive skin that I tried; I felt comfortable using them both on my toddler’s bottom and his face.)
+They were some of the best baby wipes for sensitive skin that I tried; I felt comfortable using them both on my toddler’s bottom and his face.
 I also really liked the thickness and the overall absorbency.
 The wipes easily handled even the yuckiest of diapers.

-best-baby-wipes-pampers-sensitive-wipes-photo __Pampers Sensitive Baby Wipes are large, thick and absorbent. __
+Pampers Sensitive Baby Wipes are large, thick and absorbent.

 These wipes are textured, but if I had to find a knock against them, it’s that the texture isn’t quite as good as in Kirkland wipes, my top pick.
 It didn’t have a huge impact on how well the wipes performed on a really poopy diaper, but it did have a minor one.
 I also found that in some instances, the wipes started out pretty wet and then dried out faster than other brands.
 Again, it wasn’t all that big of a deal and Pampers Sensitive still did a great job of cleaning, but it was noticeable when I compared these wipes against others head-to-head.